 Oakland Tax-Defaulted Properties Pilot

-Construction on the first homes is now underway with initial occupancy on several of the homeownership properties taking place in late 2018 and early 2019.
+Construction on the first homes completed in 2019.
 In addition to 24 homes for affordable homeownership, the Pilot includes two rental properties, which are now in very early stages of design and planning.
-For information on upcoming rental units, please check back later or sign-up for updates from Hello Housing through Stay Connected.

 Oakland Pilot Goals